shotsuji/rodrigodalben.github.io/projects.md

 1. *Main projects*: Test a question about infant development of key theoretical or methodological interest.
 They are numbered sequentially (e.g., MB1, MB2).
 2. *Spin-off projects*: Build on the methods or data from the main projects.
 For example, extending the study to a different population of infants (e.g., bilinguals) or follow-up data collection (e.g., longitudinal correlation with CDIs).
 They are identified with a letter following the main project abbreviation (e.g., MB1B, for bilinguals; MB1L, for longitudinal);
 3. *Secondary analyses*: Conducted on publicly-available **MB** data.
-In some cases, these analysis may include additional data not collected as part of **MB**, for example if an individual lab investigates relationships between their lab’s **MB** data and other data collected by their lab.
+In some cases, these analysis may include additional data not collected as part of **MB**.
+For example if an individual lab investigates relationships between their lab’s **MB** data and other data collected by their lab.

 **MB** projects account for 30+ research questions, hundreds of collaborators, and thousands of infants.